Department of Planning & Development

 The Federal Emergency Management Agency (FEMA) is in the process of revising Flood Insurance Rate Maps (FIRMs) for Lincoln County as part of a larger Risk MAP project for the County.
 Risk MAP provides high quality flood maps and information, tools to better assess the risk from flooding and planning and outreach support to communities to help them take action to reduce (or mitigate) flood risk.

 You can view how the preliminary Flood Insurance Rate Maps impact your property by using this online viewer.
 The maps are also available in in a PDF format at FEMA's Map Service Center.
 Enter Lincoln County, Oregon into the fields provided and use the index maps to identify the panel on which your property is located.

-An open house is scheduled for Thursday, May 18th, 2017 at the Community Room at Oregon Coast Community College (flyer below).
+An open house was held Thursday, May 18th, 2017 at the Community Room at Oregon Coast Community College (presentation listed below).
 Lincoln County is exploring the possibility of a second open house in June 2017.